The Importance of a Healthy Gut and Digestive Enzymes

 Our microbiome spans practically all over our system since there are different microbiomes in our entire body.
 For example, our skin has its own microbiome, our digestive tract has its own, our urinary tract has its own, and our ears/nose/throat another microbiome, etc. This delicate balance is one of the most often misunderstood factors in the healing process.

-Enzymes and their role in the health of our microbiome?
+Enzymes and their role in the health of the microbiome

 There are hundreds of types of enzymes, but the focus here is on the three main groups of enzymes and how they greatly affect our microbiome.